Critical Illness

 • The payout is tax-free.

-• Some plans combine it with life insurance protection.
+• Some plans also provide life insurance protection.

-• It offers coverage where MediSave and MediShield Life can’t.
+• It provides coverage for expenses that MediSave and MediShield Life do not cover for critical illness

 • It is more affordable the younger you are at the point of application.